schenkerx/haraka-plugin-rcpt-pgsql/README.md

 The logic that is followed is:

-- Check if the recipient is for a local domain (ie. check if the domaiin is present in host_list)
 - Run an query to see if the recipient is one of the aliases of an exists user.
 If yes, redirect the email to that user.
 - Run an query to validate if the user exists in records.